als-computing/bluesky-web/README.md

 # Ophyd API
 A Bluesky web interface built with React, Python FastAPI, Bluesky, OPHYD, PV Web Socket.
+This application utilizes Docker and is intended to be ran on a Linux machine.

 Contents